airo-ugent/airo-blender/README.md

 ## Installation

 Clone this repo somewhere or add it as a submodule to your project.

 The airo-blender package depends on the airo-mono repo, which is added as a submodule in this repo for convenience.
 If you will use the airo-mono repo yourself, you should probably add it as a submodule to your repo yourself.
 If not, you can recursively clone this repo to already have a local clone of the mono repo as well.
+Run `git submodule init` & `git submodule update --recursive`.

 To use this package you need at least a local installation of Blender.
-You can install this anywhere on your pc.
+You can install this anywhere on your pc, but we recommend the `blender/` folder in this folder.

 Blender ships with its own python interpreter but we recommend replacing it with a conda environment to have an easier workflow.

 We provide a convenience script that will do both the above for you, if you want to use this, run the following commands: